Canop/starry/README.md

 	starry

+Starry will tell you about new repositories and rising or dropping stars.

 If you want regular data, you should probably add a cron rule.

 Data are stored in clear in CSV files (if you're on linux, they're in `~/.local/share/starry/stars`.